zanppa/timedfunctions/README.md

 Release the timer for other threads/functions to use

 `TIMED_WAIT(func, time, data)`
 Wait a specified amount of time (default in us) and then call func (should be the same function from where this is called).
-Data is a ´void *` pointer to any custom data that needs to be stored during the wait.
+Data is a `void *` pointer to any custom data that needs to be stored during the wait.
 Will be available in `pdata` after the wait

 `TIMED_YIELD()`
 Yield from the function after the wait time has passed, and continue next time the function is called.
-Should be used if the function should return back to the main program before the next ´TIMED_WAIT` or `TIMED_RELEASE`
+Should be used if the function should return back to the main program before the next Â´TIMED_WAIT` or `TIMED_RELEASE`

 ## Caveats